-Beginning in 5th grade, KSA teachers will use an instructional cycle driven by standards mastery and student data in language arts and mathematics.
-Other core content areas such as Social Studies and Science will follow an adapted version of this cycle, while reading and writing will follow Lucy Calkin's Reading and Writing Workshop model.
+Beginning in 5th grade and continuing 5th-8th, KIPP Sol teachers will use an instructional cycle driven by standards mastery and student data.
+To help support our standards-based curriculum and assessment in English, mathematics, Social Studies and Science we will incorporate an amalgamation of resources to support the learning and achievement needs of our students including things like Lucy Calkin's Reading and Writing Workshop model.
 This method of instruction focuses on the goal of fostering lifelong readers and writers.
 Professional development, grade-level planning and 1:1 check-ins between managers and teachers will support the implementation and execution of each of the instructional cycle's ten steps.
 The cycle is a framework for teachers to use as a tool in their instructional design and delivery and is meant to provide alignment both across and between grade-levels.